ethereum/cbc-casper/README.md

 ### Standard
 Standard simulations are marked up for use as follows:

-NOTE: after each viewgraph appears, you must manually exit the window for the simulation to continue to run!
 ```
 make run-[rand | rrob | full | nofinal | binary]
 ```